What are the rules when you scratch in pool?

 What happens when you scratch in straight pool?

 If the starting player scratches on a legal opening break, he is charged with a foul and assessed a one point penalty, which applies toward the “Successive Fouls Penalties.”
 The incoming player is awarded cue ball in hand behind the head string, with object balls in position.

 If a player fails to hit the 8-ball while shooting at it, it is a foul and the game continues.
 When the 8-ball is the legal object ball, a scratch or foul is not a loss of game if the 8-ball is not pocketed or jumped off the table.
 Incoming player has cue ball in hand. … The third infraction will result in loss of game.

 Is it a scratch if you miss all the balls?

 Failure to meet these requirements is a foul.
 It is a foul (scratch) if on a stroke, the cue ball is pocketed.
 If the cue ball touches an object ball that was already pocketed (for example, in a pocket full of object balls), the shot is a foul.
 Touching any object ball with the cue ball while it is in hand is a foul.

 Do you lose if you scratch on the break in Pool?

 If you scratch on the break you don’t automatically lose, the other player just gets ball in hand behind the head string.
 Likewise, if you sink the 8 ball on the break, you don’t win.
 You either spot the 8 ball or re-rack.
 Traditionally, 8 ball is a “call shot” game.

-The first ball that you hit must be one of your own color, or the black if you have no balls left on the table.
-If you fail in doing this, it’s a fault (SCRATCH). … The punishment is the following: Your opponent has the right to move the white ball where he wants before playing.
-He will have an easy shot.
+You don’t have the right to hit the other player’s balls first.
+The first ball that you hit must be one of your own color, or the black if you have no balls left on the table. … The punishment is the following: Your opponent has the right to move the white ball where he wants before playing.

 Can you hit opponents ball first in 8 ball?